substantial/updeep/README.md

 ## About

-**NOTE: Before updeep is 1.0, method or semantics may change without a major version bump, but only if really necessary.**
+**NOTE: Before updeep is 1.0, method names or semantics may change without a major version bump, but only if really necessary.**

 Updating deeply nested objects/arrays is a bit of a pain. updeep makes it painless by allowing you to declare the updates you would like